Our Environmental Ambition

 Our environmental impact

-From the nine material SDGs we have selected four focus SDGs, these are the ones where we as an organization can have the biggest impact.
-SDG 13 is one of these focus SDGs.
-Climate change is one of the greatest challenges of our time and affects us all.
-That goes for parents worried about the future of their children to pension funds making investment decisions.
-It is in everyone's best interest that we prevent further global warming and make full use of the opportunities for sustainable growth.
+Today, climate change is one of the biggest challenges and affects everyone.
+From parents who are concerned about the future of their children to pension funds that have to make investment decisions.
+It is in everyone's interest that we prevent further global warming and fully capitalise on the opportunities for sustainable growth.

-Our global ambition is to become Net Zero by 2030, in line with SDG 13.
-Net Zero simply means, not adding new emissions to the atmosphere.
+Our global commitment is to become Net Zero, in line with SDG 13.
+Net Zero simply means not adding new emissions to the atmosphere.
 For PwC this comes down to reducing our absolute emissions as much as possible, but by at least fifty percent.
 We offset our remaining emissions with Carbon Removals, for example by planting new forests to extract CO2 from the atmosphere.
 Combined, this makes our emissions Net Zero.

 The focus on global carbon emission reduction is important.
 It is the most important step we can take to limit climate change and live within the means of our planet.